Signs Your AC Tune-Up is Due: Keep your AC in Top-Notch Condition

 2. Increase in Your Utility Bills

-If you observe an increase in your utility bills without any major increase in usage activity, then it could be an indicator that your air conditioner is drawing more energy than usual.
-This normally happens due to a lack of maintenance.
+If you observe an increase in your utility bills without any significant increase in usage activity, then it could be an indicator that your air conditioner is drawing more energy than usual.
+This happens typically due to a lack of maintenance.
 As an air conditioning system gets old, it loses efficiency if you don’t schedule regular AC tune-ups.
-Over time the system may need to work harder due to dust traps, blockages or any other reason.
-This means it will draw more energy than it is supposed to and it can surge your utility bills.
+Over time the system may need to work harder due to dust traps, blockages, or any other reason.
+This means it will draw more energy than it is supposed to, and it can surge your utility bills.

-Air conditioner tune-ups don’t only increase the efficiency of your system, but they also help save energy and extend the life of your air conditioning system.
-Smart AC controllers are an excellent way to keep regular checks on your AC’s maintenance and also keep track of your usage.
-In addition, their smart features also help save energy overall!
+Air conditioner tune-ups don’t only increase your system’s efficiency, but they also help save energy and extend the life of your air conditioning system.
+Smart AC controllers are an excellent way to keep regular checks on your AC’s maintenance and keep track of your usage.
+Also, their smart features help save energy overall!

 3. AC is Not Cooling Properly

-If your AC is blowing out room temperature air or warm air then it is not fulfilling its unique purpose.
-There are a number of reasons why this can occur and all can be catered to in an air conditioner tune-up.
+If your AC is blowing out room temperature air or warm air, it will not fulfill its unique purpose.
+There are several reasons why this can occur, and all can be catered to in an air conditioner tune-up.

-Your air conditioner coils may need to be cleaned or the filter may need to be replaced to prevent dust and grime being the main reason for your AC’s inefficiency.
-Your AC can also be low on refrigerant and recharge may fix the issue.
-The problem can also be electrical the outdoor unit is receiving electricity due to a trip or fuse.
+Your air conditioner coils may need to be cleaned, or the air filters may need to be replaced to prevent dust and grime being the main reason for your AC’s inefficiency.
+Your AC can also be low on refrigerant, and recharge may fix the issue.
+The problem can also be electrical.
+The outdoor unit is receiving electricity due to a trip or fuse.

 4. AC is Giving Off a Bad Odor

-If you suspect bad odor and feel that it is being emitted from your air conditioning system, you would want to tackle the issue before the it gets worse.
-The smell can be due to a number of factors such as wet filters, a clog precisely in the condensate drain line, or from a buildup of fungus or mold.
+If you suspect a bad odor and feel that it is being emitted from your air conditioning system, you would want to tackle the issue before it worsens.
+The smell can be due to many factors such as wet filters, a clog precisely in the condensate drain line, or a buildup of fungus or mold.

-Sometimes bad odor from the vent of your air conditioning system also means that your system’s wire insulation needs to be replaced.
+Sometimes foul odor from the vent of your air conditioning system also means that your system’s wire insulation needs to be replaced.
 Trapped and decaying animals in your unit can also give off a pungent smell.
-Learn more in detail about some of the reasons and possible solutions for AC smells.
+Learn more in detail about some of the reasons, and possible solutions for AC smells.

-An air conditioner tune-up ensures that your unit is clean and well maintained to avoid any reasons for a bad odor to be released!
-Don’t take any chances and always keep your AC in top-notch condition!
+An air conditioner tune-up ensures that your unit is clean and well maintained to avoid any reasons for a foul odor to be released!
+Don’t take any chances, and always keep your AC in top-notch condition!

 5. The Air Conditioner Has a Weak Air Flow

-No matter what the season is, you depend on your air conditioning system to provide a consistent flow of air to maintain the desired temperature.
-When this does not happen, you suffer from inconsistent temperatures and increased bills as your AC is working harder than usual.
+No matter the season, you depend on your air conditioning system to provide consistent airflow to maintain the desired temperature.
+When this does not happen, you suffer from inconsistent temperatures and increased bills as your AC works harder than usual.

-Poor airflow is an indication of clogged filters, or a leaky duct or maybe both!
+Poor airflow is an indication of clogged filters, or a leaky duct, or maybe both!
 Clogged ducts or dirty air filters prevent an easy flow of air through the system.
 If clogs are not taken care of, this can lead to expensive repairs that nobody wants.
-Moreover, it can cause allergies and other respiratory problems which can prove to be a health risk for you and your family.
+Moreover, it can cause allergies and other respiratory problems, proving a health risk for you and your family.

-If you feel that the flow of air coming out of your unit is weak, it’s time to schedule your AC’s tune-up.
+If you feel that the airflow coming out of your unit is weak, it’s time to schedule your AC’s tune-up.
 Certainly, tuning is a great way to clear up debris from your vents or any other blockades and restore the airflow to get your air conditioning system back on track.

 6. AC is Unable to Control Room Humidity Levels

 In such cases, the refrigerant of your AC system is low and requires maintenance.
-The evaporator coil may not be getting cold enough to effectively cool the air and remove the humidity from the room.
+The evaporator coil may not be getting cold enough to cool the air and remove the room’s humidity effectively.
 Hence, the problem of increased humidity is experienced.
 A tune-up shall get your coils working perfectly.